-Among others, Barakeh collaborates with organisations such as Amnesty International, the European Centre for Constitutional and Human Rights (ECCHR), and Impunity Watch, contributing cultural strategies to human rights advocacy and transnational justice efforts.
+Among others, Barakeh collaborates with organisations such as Amnesty International, the European Centre for Constitutional and Human Rights (ECCHR), the Danish Refugee Council, and Impunity Watch, contributing cultural strategies to human rights advocacy and social justice efforts.
+His practice has been supported by funders and programmes including the Ford Foundation, Creative Europe, the Federal Ministry for Economic Cooperation and Development (BMZ), and the Arab Fund for Arts and Culture (AFAC).

-His writing has appeared in publications including Politics of Visual Arts in a Changing World (Columbia University, 2026), Global Photography: A Critical History (Bloomsbury, 2020), and Syrian State Torture on Trial (German Federal Agency for Civic Education, 2023).In 2017, he founded coculture, a Berlin-based nonprofit supporting displaced and underrepresented cultural producers, particularly from Syria and the Global South.
+His writing has appeared in publications including Politics of Visual Arts in a Changing World (Columbia University, 2026), Global Photography: A Critical History (Bloomsbury, 2020), and Syrian State Torture on Trial (German Federal Agency for Civic Education, 2023).
+In 2017, he founded coculture, a Berlin-based nonprofit supporting displaced and underrepresented cultural producers, particularly from Syria and the Global South.
 In 2026, he established a sister organisation in Damascus, ثقافة مشتركة, to strengthen locally rooted cultural ecosystems.

 His work has been collected and exhibited internationally.